oldyew/awesome_ruby_testing/README.md

 parallel_tests - Speedup Test::Unit + RSpec + Cucumber by running parallel on multiple CPUs (or cores).
 ParallelTests splits tests into even groups(by number of tests or runtime) and runs each group in a single process with its own database. headless - Is the Ruby interface for Xvfb.
 It allows you to create a headless display straight from Ruby code, hiding some low-level action.
 It can also capture images and video from the virtual framebuffer. watir-jquery - Watir-jquery gem allows you to use the jQuery syntax to find page elements and returns Watir-object type.

+Mobile test automation

+Calabash - Calabash enables you to write and execute automated acceptance tests on mobile apps.
+It's cross-platform, supporting Android and iOS native apps. appium - An open source test automation framework for use with native, hybrid and mobile web apps.
+It drives iOS and Android apps using the WebDriver protocol.
+Appium Desktop - Appium Desktop is an open source app for Mac, Windows, and Linux which gives you the power of the Appium automation server in a beautiful and flexible UI.